tucats/ego/docs/LANGUAGE.md

 time.
 The third clause is the statement that modifies the index value _after_ the body of the loop is run but _before_ the  next evaluation of the clause that determines if the loop continues.
-In this example, we could have used
+In this example, we could have used:

 ```go
 for i := 0; i < 10; i = i + 1 {